vmagelo/msdocs-django-three-azure-services/README.md

     ```
     For example, create a username like "webappuser" with the password as the application id of the system-assigned identity.
 1. In the connection string, be careful with username.
 It has to be webappuser@postgresql-server-name.

+### Tip 10: Refactor settings files

+Before, we had settings.py and production.py.
+Now, we have [settings.py](./azureproject/settings.py) - common to all environments, [development.py](./azureproject/development.py) - for the dev or local environment, and [production.py](./azureproject/production.py) - for production / deployment.

+> **_NOTE:_**  In the process of doing this, a circular reference was introduced but not noticed.
+So, debug=true for local environment was fine.
+But only debug=true would work in production, which is a no-no. With debug=false, kept getting 500 error with no explanation in the logs.  `ALLOWED_HOSTS` not set appropriately can be a common 500 error in production.
+Then, this [StackOverflow answer](https://stackoverflow.com/questions/4970489/what-could-cause-a-django-error-when-debug-false-that-isnt-there-when-debug-tru) about circular references saved the day.

+### Tip 11: Whitenoise

+Decided to use WhitenNoise for both local and deployed web app.
+See [Using WhiteNoise in development](http://whitenoise.evans.io/en/stable/django.html#using-whitenoise-in-development).
+It makes it easier to have all `INSTALLED_APPS` and `MIDDLEWARE` in the base settings.py file.